-A Red Card may also be awarded by SLT if a child displays any of the following inappropriate behaviour;
+A Red Card may also be awarded by SLT if a child displays any of the following behaviour;

 - Violent behaviour such as fighting

-- Harassment or bullying
+- · Harassment or bullying

 - Abusive language to children or staff

 - Use of racist, homophobic and sexist language

 - Blatant defiance, including walking away when being spoken to by any member of staff

 - Damage to property

 If an adult believes a child is displaying Red Card behaviour they send the child to a member of SLT - if possible with an adult to accompany them.
-If the child refuses the teacher sends another child to get a member of SLT.
+If the child refuses, the teacher sends another child to and get a member of SLT.
 The incident is recorded on CPOMS as soon as possible by the adult/s involved.
 A member of SLT will follow this up to make a decision on the Red Card.
 Any adults involved are notified using the CPOMS system about actions taken.
-If a child receives three red cards in a term the parents/carers will be asked to come and meet with the Headteacher to discuss and plan changes, support and targets as necessary.
+If a child receives three red cards in a term the parents or carers will be asked to come and meet with the Headteacher to discuss and plan changes, support and targets as necessary.

-The above behaviours may result in a fixed term internal or external exclusion, appropriate to the seriousness of the incident and in line with exclusion policy.

-Following any level of consequence there should a restorative conversation with the child and adult/s involved to ensure the relationship is repaired and issue resolved.
+The above behaviours may result in a suspension, appropriate to the seriousness of the incident.
+Following any level of consequence there should be an opportunity for a restorative conversation with the child and adult/s involved to ensure the relationship is repaired and issue resolved.

-Peer on peer abuse
+Child on child abuse

-Canonbury Primary School recognise that children can abuse other children and it can take many forms.
+Canonbury Primary School recognises that children can abuse other children and it can take many forms.
 It can happen both inside and outside of school and online.

-We support pupil's knowledge and understanding of peer on peer abuse and bullying through bespoke PSHE lessons.
+We support pupil's knowledge and understanding of child on child abuse and bullying through bespoke PSHE lessons.

-The Child Protection policy and Anti Bullying policy are used alongside this Behaviour policy to manage incidents of peer on peer abuse.
+The Child Protection policy and Anti Bullying policy are used alongside this Behaviour policy to manage incidents of child on child abuse.

-Behaviour at playtime and lunch time
+Behaviour at playtime and lunchtime